Skip advert

 Advertisement

-The Formentor is where the Cupra brand and its tribal tattoo logo come into their own.
+The Cupra Formentor is where the brand and its tribal tattoo logo come into their own.
 It’s sleek, stylish, sporty and very well-equipped, not to mention practical enough for a family.
 A wide range of engines complements the excellent driving experience, while the plug-in hybrid models make a compelling case for business users.

 Advertisement - Article continues below

-It’s not perfect – the entry-level models feel a little at odds with the brand’s sporty ethos, and some of the interior trim perhaps isn’t up to par, but the Cupra Formentor coupe-SUV manages to be a desirable and premium product, and it’s worth a place on your shortlist if you’re also looking at cars like the Mercedes GLA, BMW X2 or Peugeot 408.
+It’s not perfect – the entry-level models feel a little at odds with the brand’s sporty ethos, and some of the interior trim perhaps isn’t up to par, but the Formentor coupe-SUV manages to be a desirable and premium product, and it’s worth a place on your shortlist if you’re also looking at cars like the Mercedes GLA, BMW X2 or Peugeot 408

 About the Cupra Formentor